vinnyA3/nixos-configuration/README.md

   * finally, build the configuration:
     - for good measure, test the build: ```nixos-rebuild dry-build```
     - when ready, enable on boot & build: ```nixos-rebuild switch```

+## User Nix Configs

+Some hosts, in `./hosts`, have specific user configs.
+There files are nix configs that control the environment at the user-level.
+Just copy these to your user's `~/.nixpkgs` to spin up the env.